 - Flat-rate occupational taxes and excise taxes – heavy highway vehicle use tax

 - Liability insurance premiums:

 - Truck drivers are required to undergo medical examinations for employment which can be deducted.
 Also, any out-of-pocket costs these examinations occur can be deducted.
-These deductions are taken as business expenses and not medical expenses.
+These deductions are considered truck driver business expenses and not medical expenses.

 - Subscriptions to trade publications:

 - The IRS allows truck drivers to deduct the full cost because these publications frequently discuss new regulations and information relevant to the workplace.
 A truck driver should be able to demonstrate that the main or only reason they subscribe to the publication is that of the publication’s importance to their employment.